KittyGiraudel/site/_posts/2015-05-29-oh-jekyll-here-we-go-again.md

 Fixing anything required me to have the Mixture application installed (which is less of a problem now that I don’t work on Linux anymore), the repository cloned and up-to-date, then to make the change, compiled the sources and finally push it back to the repository.
 Tedious at best, highly annoying at worst.

-> The most annoying thing for was to push the compiled sources to the repository.

 Along the same lines, it was literally impossible for anybody to contribute in any way unless they happen to be Mixture subscribers.
 I will concede that it is not like hundreds of people would contribute to this blog, still some people do submit pull requests to fix typos.
 Also, as I often offer guest posts to people, I’d like them to be able to submit their work through a pull request as well.

 So being able to push uncompiled sources to the GitHub repository and let [GitHub Pages](https://pages.github.com/) do all the compilation and deployment work for me was actually the major factor for me to leave Mixture behind and go back to Jekyll.